nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | `-d`, `--deadline` | :asterisk: | Deadline of task (e.g. 2023-02-25 23:59)                     |
 | `-a`, `--assignee` | :asterisk: | Index of members in [members section](#current-team-section) |

-:asterisk: - at least one of the flags must be specified
+:asterisk: - at least one of the flags for name, deadline, and assignees must be specified

 * Edits the person at the specified `TASK_INDEX`, which refers to the index number shown in the [team members section](#current-team-section)